-With Freshdesk Contact Center, you can now have two different call lines within a single call.
+With Freshcaller, you can now have two different call lines within a single call.

 You can easily switch between the two lines and have a seamless conversation with the callers on any line while putting the other caller on hold.

 - How to make parallel calls?

 - How to add a third caller(conference call)?

 - How to view parallel calls in call metrics section?